simooooone/gatsby-starter-netlify-cms/src/pages/index.md

 main:
   heading: Great performances with no compromises
   description: >
-    For the algorythm part of the website I worked exclusively with arrays, and it was a big gain in performace in comparsion to .NET 3.5 lambda functions.
+    For the algorythm part of the website I worked with arrays, and it was a big gain in performace in comparsion to .NET 3.5 lambda functions.
     I tested it myself and found lambda very slow compared to arrays.
     In addition I compiled all my SQL querys in Stored Procedures inside SQL Server that faced as a big gain.
-    But I can't do without native components of ASP.NET and so I did not realized a complete custom application where I could control every aspect about the project.
+    But I can't do without native components of ASP.NET and so I didn't realized a complete custom web application where I could control every aspect about the project.
     I found in fact that it was limitating too much the html I caould insert.
     Maybe one day it will be the next step.
 But I got not intention to keep up with okgrazie and think it is one of the many dead project.
   image1:
-    alt: A close-up of a paper filter filled with ground coffee
+    alt: But it's all matter of time and funds
     image: /img/products-grid3.jpg
   image2:
-    alt: A green cup of a coffee on a wooden table
+    alt: I can't say I never tryed
     image: /img/products-grid2.jpg
   image3:
-    alt: Coffee beans
+    alt: I love the bleeding edge
     image: /img/products-grid1.jpg
 ---